diarmidmackenzie/sdt-condensed/BPNT.md

 > **BPNT Proposition IV**: Basic need satisfactions of autonomy, competence and relatedness will tend to positively relate to one another, especially at an aggregated level of analysis (i.e. across domains, situations or times).

-If this seems obvious, it is worth noting that many psychologist have actively maintained that this is not true.
+If this seems obvious, it is worth noting that many psychologists have actively maintained that this is not true.
 For example, cultural relativists and some feminists have argued strongly that autonomy and relatedness stand in opposition to each other.
 This view can often be traced back to the conflation of *reactive* and *reflective* autonomy (see [chapter 9](https://diarmidmackenzie.github.io/sdt-condensed/COT.html)).

 In fact, the correlations between basic needs are so strong that factor analysis of basic needs satisfaction often leads to an analysis in which *total* needs satisfaction is the highest order factor, and the satisfaction of individual needs is reported as lower order factors.